the0epicguy/Smart-Waste-Management-System/DSA_mini_project/README.md

 # ♻️ Smart Waste Management System

-> A GTK-based desktop application for real-time urban waste bin monitoring, priority-based alerting, and graph-routed truck dispatch optimization.
+> A GTK-based desktop application for real-time urban waste bin monitoring, priority-based alerting and graph-routed truck dispatch optimization.

 ---

 ## Overview

-The **Smart Waste Management System** is a C/GTK+ desktop application that helps municipal administrators monitor dustbin fill levels across city areas, receive urgency alerts, and dispatch collection trucks along the most efficient road routes.
+The **Smart Waste Management System** is a C/GTK+ desktop application that helps municipal administrators monitor dustbin fill levels across city areas, receive urgency alerts and dispatch collection trucks along the most efficient road routes.

-The system models the city's road network as a **weighted graph** and uses **Dijkstra's shortest path algorithm** to determine the optimal truck route from the depot to each collection area — replacing a naive crow-fly distance sort with true road-network awareness.
+The system models the city's road network as a **weighted graph** and uses **Dijkstra's shortest path algorithm** to determine the optimal truck route from the depot to each collection area, replacing a naive crow-fly distance sort with true road-network awareness.

 ---